Types of public tenancies

 The Scottish Housing Quality Standard (SHQS)

-The Scottish Housing Quality Standard sets out quality standards for social housing.
-Public sector landlords are working towards meeting the requirements of the Scottish Housing Quality Standard (SHQS).
-There is a guide for tenants on the Scottish Government website.
+The Scottish Housing Quality Standard (SHQS) sets out quality standards for social housing.
+Public sector landlords are working towards meeting the requirements of the SHQS.
+There is a guide for tenants about the Scottish Housing Quality Standard on the Scottish Government website.

 If you were a secure or an assured tenant immediately prior to 30 September 2002, you may have 'preserved rights' from your previous tenancy and may need specialist advice.